Master of Public Health

 Admissions Process

-Applying through SOPHAS
+Applying Through SOPHAS

 Apply online through SOPHAS, the centralized application service for all accredited schools of public health.
 Application materials, including transcripts, statement of purpose, resume, and letters of recommendation, will be submitted through SOPHAS.